propublica/sunlight-congress/docs/index.md

 __example__

-This is meant to be a general "relevance" search, something that you can feed user input directly into and return the "best" search results, without worrying much about the details.
+This is meant to be a general relevance search, something that you can feed user input directly into and return the "best" search results, without worrying much about the details.

-We may change what fields are searched over time, or the entire implementation (possibly introducing a document search engine like Solr, or "native" full text search if Mongo ever adds it).
+We may change what fields are searched over time, or the entire backend implementation.
 The syntax for searching, however, will remain the same.

 ### Explaining queries